raul23/search-ebooks/README.rst

 `:information_source:`

-  * ``\bknowledge\b`` matches exactly the word "knowledge", i.e. it performs a `"whole words only" search`_.
+  * ``\bknowledge\b`` matches exactly the word "knowledge", i.e. it performs a `“whole words only” search`_.
 Thus, words like "acknowledge" or "knowledgeable" are rejected.
   * Since we already converted the files to ``.txt`` in previous runs, we make use of the cache with the ``--use-cache`` flag.